bwgartner/SA-template/ReadMe.md

 - Review [examples](./examples) to create and view some sample outputs

 # Usage / Process
+Elaborating a bit further, to highlight the modular aspects of the various template artifacts and how to use them.
 - At this point, you can now start editing the configuration/structure/content to meet your needs
   - NOTE: every portion of text that cites "FixMe" is a flag to encourage modification
   - in the top-level directory